 - The third is the anus, out of which comes faeces.

 While this is how it looks on the outside, the three different openings connect to various organs on the inside.

 The vagina has the bladder on one side, and the rectum on the other side.
 As you can see in the figures above, the moment you place a cup in your vagina, it may press against the bladder or the rectum, thus creating sensations that you may not entirely be comfortable with.

 A lot of things.
 The trick is to try a variety of things and check if any of the options work for you.
 Some may, some may not.
 You can try your own variations and see which feels better for you!

 - Firstly, you can leave it as it is.
 If the pressure on your bladder or the sensation to pee often is manageable and does not bother you very much, you can simply ignore it.
 It’s just that the cup presses against the bladder as it is right next to it, causing not just the I-have-to-pee sensations, but also narrowing of the urethral passage because of the cup pushing on it.
 This leads to a slow and trickling stream of urine.
 If you don’t mind spending five extra minutes each time you pee, then let it be.

-- The second thing to try is it changes the position of the cup.
+- The second thing to try is to change the position of the cup.
 If it is pressing on your bladder, you can try pushing the cup towards the back; if it is pressing on your rectum, you can push the cup towards the front.
 This may position the cup in a way that it does not interfere with any other function.

 - Lastly, it could be possible that the cup is hard on your vaginal muscles.
 If you could go for a softer cup, it may resolve the fierce grip that a harder cup exerts on the vagina.
 If none of the other options work for you, this might be your only option – buying a softer cup.
 As investing in another cup is a potentially expensive process, we’d advise you to try out every possible option before you buy another cup!

-If you found other tips that worked for you, comment below or join our women’s only group on facebook.
+If you found other tips that worked for you, kindly comment below which could help other women who are struggling to use the cup.